5th Guards Tank Division: Second Formation

 In April 1966, the division was transferred to Kyakhta, on the Mongolian–Russian border, to reinforce the Transbaikal Military District in the light of deteriorating relations with the People's Republic of China (PRC).
 On 22 February 1968, the division was awarded the Order of the Red Star.
 By May 1970, the division was part of the 29th Army.
 The division was expanded into the 48th Separate Guards Army Corps, as an experiment in rapid reaction units along with the Belorussian Military District's 120th Guards Motor Rifle Division, from 1982 to 1989.
 The three tank regiments and single motor rifle regiment of the division were expanded into two tank brigades and two motor rifle brigades, and the 1319th Air Assault Regiment and 373rd Separate Helicopter Regiment, both newly formed, were added to the corps.

-Yuri Budanov commanded the division's 160th Guards Tank Regiment in 1999-2001.
+Yuri Budanov commanded the division's 160th Guards Tank Regiment in 1999–2001.

 The 57th Army Corps was upgraded in status to Army level in 2003.
 The 29th Army was subsequently disbanded.

 Adam Geibel wrote that 5th "Don" Guards Tank Division, stationed in Buryatia, had received ‘a few’ of the initial group of 150 T-90s produced.

 On 1 June 2009, the division became the 37th Guards Motor Rifle Brigade, as part of the 2008 Russian military reform.
 The brigade included more than 200 tracked vehicles and more than 100 wheeled vehicles in 2013.
-Elements of the brigade fought in the War in Donbass and were located in the Northern operational area in February 2015.
+Elements of the brigade fought in the war in Donbas and were located in the Northern operational area in February 2015.
 The 37th's troops fought in the Battle of Debaltseve during this time, where their heavy equipment and weaponry was crucial to the defeat of Ukrainian forces in the battle.
 In September 2016, a conscript from the brigade was run over by a Kamaz truck while sleeping during an exercise.
-On 23 March 2022 during the Russo-Ukraine War, reports emerged from a Ukrainian journalist, social media video and Chechen leader Ramzan Kadyrov, that the brigade commander Colonel Yuri Medvedev had been run over by an armoured vehicle near Makariv driven by a mutinous soldier angered by the brigade's close to 50% combat losses suffered in Ukraine during the battle of Makariv.
+On 23 March 2022 during the Russian invasion of Ukraine, reports emerged from a Ukrainian journalist, social media video and Chechen leader Ramzan Kadyrov, that the brigade commander Colonel Yuri Medvedev had been run over by an armoured vehicle near Makariv driven by a mutinous soldier angered by the brigade's close to 50% combat losses suffered during the battle of Makariv.
 The commander was evacuated to Belarus, although reports of his condition varied.